Hornetos21/static-job-listings_frontend-mentor/README.md

 Users should be able to:

 -  View the optimal layout for the site depending on their device's screen size
 -  See hover states for all interactive elements on the page
 -  Filter job listings based on the categories

 ### Built with

-- Native JS
+-  React + Vite
 -  SCSS
 -  Flexbox
 -  Mobile-first workflow

+### Available Scripts

+-  `run dev`
+   Runs the app in the development mode.
+-  `run build`
+   Builds the app for production to the `dist` folder.
+-  `run preview`
+   Locally preview production build